huggingface/swift-transformers/README.md

 - Falcon.
 - Llama 2.

 Encoder-decoder models such as T5 and Flan are currently _not supported_.
-They are high up in our [priority list](#roadmap).

 ## Other Tools